Cavenham Foods: 1977

 In January, Cavenham (USA) announced that they were considering merging with Grand Union, making it a wholly owned subsidiary, contrary to Jim Wood's promise in June 1976 that Cavenham would not be looking to increase its shareholding.
 A few weeks later, Goldsmith announced that Generale Occidentale wanted to buy the remaining 49% of stock it did not own in Cavenham, contrary to the promise he made to shareholders in 1976, in a move that would take the company private once again.
 The bid was worth 120p per share, but by the end of the day trading Cavenham shares had gone up from 93p to 119p.
 Shortly after The Economist wrote an article As Goldsmith Goes, which criticised Goldsmith's argument that he wanted to take Cavenham private as he was vilified by the British press as the boss of a British public company.
 They stated that it was just to benefit himself, as the owner of a third of Generale Occidentale, not the shareholders of Cavenham, and that the deal rated a company with net assets of £130 million and cash reserves of £120 million at just £130 million was Goldsmith trying to get it on the cheap.
 It reported that the largest shareholder, Prudential Assurance were not happy with the offer.
 However, by the beginning of March, Generale Occidentale had announced that they were not going to proceed with the deal, as their initial plan of 120p a share was nowhere the 180p value that Cavenham's independent directors had been advised by the merchant bank Samuel Montagu & Co..
 News of the withdrawal had seen Cavenham share price drop to 104p.
 Goldsmith redirected his target, and in mid March it was announced that Generale Alimentaire had purchased 45% shareholding in French news magazine L’Express.
 By April Cavenham had purchased 37% of the A shares in Beaverbrook Newspapers at a cost of £1.87 million, but Goldsmith lacked any power within the group as the shares did not have voting powers and Sir Max Aitken objected to the paper falling into his hands.
-However, on the 27 April, Goldsmith received a call from Charles Wintour, the managing director of the Daily Express.
+However, on 27 April, Goldsmith received a call from Charles Wintour, the managing director of the Daily Express.
 Wintour informed Goldsmith that Associated Newspapers had agreed to buy the Evening Standard from Beaverbrook, with the plan to merge it with London's other daily paper the Evening News.
 Goldsmith quickly made announcements by midnight that he would be willing to invest to save the Evening Standard, which stopped Associated Newspapers announcing the deal the next day.
 Goldsmith did not want to damage Cavenham's share price, and two months later joined the takeover race for Beaverbrook in partnership with Tiny Rowland.